alibaba/kt-connect/docs/en-us/quickstart.md

 - Exchange：redirect all request to specified service in cluster to local
 - Mesh：redirect partial request to specified service in cluster (base on mesh rule) to local
-- Provide：create a new service in cluster, and redirect any request to this service to local
+- Preview：create a new service in cluster, and redirect any request to this service to local

 <!-- tabs:start -->